BDC Hamburger Icon

 While each credit rating agency has its own methods of calculating a business credit score, there are a few common factors.

 • Company size: The size of a business in terms of revenue matters significantly to a business’s credit score.
-Company size is used to determine important information like debt-to-income ratio and cash flow, which influences a business’s ability to pay its bills on time and meet its debt service obligations.
+Company size is used to determine important information like debt-to-income ratio and cash flow.
+The latter influences a business’s ability to pay its bills on time and meet its debt service obligations.

 • Payment history: Meeting all your payments in full and on time keeps your business credit score healthy.
 Avoiding any collections referrals or liens is critical, as those can remain on your credit history for up to seven years.

 • Age of credit history: Like a personal credit score, your business’s credit score is influenced by its credit history.
-A positive track record over a long period influences your credit score for the better, and a business that has been operational for several years is better positioned than a brand-new company.
+A positive track record over a long period influences your credit score for the better.
+In other words, a business that has been operational for several years is better positioned than a brand-new company.

 • Credit utilization: Another major factor is how many lines of credit or loans you have on your books.
 A business with high debt usage is likely to see a negative impact on its credit score.
 This is especially true if many new lines of credit were opened within the past year.